 Caramani’s empirical approach is comparative and quantitative, based on large cross-country and longitudinal datasets with aggregate data on parties and party systems, electoral systems and behaviour, as well as individual, roll-call and text data.
 He is the author of Elections in Western Europe since 1815: Electoral Results by Constituencies (Palgrave 2000, with CD-ROM), later expanded into a data archive of which he is a founding director, the Constituency-Level Elections Archive (CLEA), and which has received the APSA Lijphart-Przeworski-Verba Dataset Award.

-On methodology, he authored Introduction to the Comparative Method with Boolean Algebra (Sage, Quantitative Applications in the Social Sciences 2009) and, for a student readership, he edits the textbook Comparative Politics (Oxford University Press 2020, fifth edition).
+On methodology, he authored Introduction to the Comparative Method with Boolean Algebra (Sage, Quantitative Applications in the Social Sciences 2009) and, for a student readership, he edits the textbook Comparative Politics (Oxford University Press 2023, sixth edition).